 Do you want to borrow between £100 and £1,000?
 Don't like the idea of borrowing money and having to pay it back all in one go?
 Then, in some circumstances, you may wish to consider an online short-term loan as an alternative.

 It happens to us all.
 No matter how much we plan our finances, we get hit with an unexpected or emergency bill which you just haven't had the chance to put money aside for.
-It could be that we need to pay the vet or your car's playing up and you need it for work and to take the kids to school.
+It could be that you need to pay the vet or your car's playing up and you need it for work and to take the kids to school.

-Short term loans are a type of financial product offering borrowers between either £100 and £1,000 or £1,001 and £5,000.
+Short term loans are a type of financial product usually offering borrowers sums between either £100 and £1,000 or £1,001 and £5,000.

-With a short-term loan, you pay the loan back over a period of up to a year in monthly instalments (sometimes called repayments).
+With a short-term loan, you typically pay the loan back over a period of up to a year in monthly instalments (sometimes called repayments).
 After your lender has collected the funds from your bank account for the final instalment, your account is closed and the loan is fully repaid.

 However, having just one repayment puts a lot of borrowers off from applying.

 Why?
 Before you take out any loan, you should feel confident and comfortable that you'll be able to meet each repayment you've agreed to make without causing any further hardship to you or your family.

 Many borrowers prefer short term over payday loans due to the more flexible nature of short term borrowing.
 The monthly repayments are lower meaning that, in many cases, they are more affordable.
 However, it's important that you're aware that you may pay more interest on a short-term loan compared to a payday one, so it might be the more expensive option in the long run.

 Where can I go to borrow money fast?

 One question borrowers look for help on is "how do I get a loan quickly?".